-With depots in Johannesburg, Port Elizabeth, Uitenhage and Durban, we are well placed to offer our core services, which include hiring waste containers and collection and recovery of waste.
+With depots in Johannesburg, Gqeberha (Port Elizabeth), Kariega (Uitenhage) and Durban, we are well placed to offer our core services, which include hiring waste containers and collection and recovery of waste.

-Our liquid waste treatment plants and material recycling facilities in Durban, Port Elizabeth and Johannesburg (Spartan) render both liquid and solid wastes suitable for recovery or safe disposal.
+Our liquid waste treatment plants and material recycling facilities in Durban, Gqeberha and Johannesburg (Spartan) render both liquid and solid wastes suitable for recovery or safe disposal.